willleskowitz/personal-projects/README.md

 This script contains a function that, given a positive integer n, returns all possible ways k positive integers can multiply to give n as set of tuples.
 Efficiency decreases greatly when k >= 7, though the function works well for most practical applications.

+### prime_generator.py
+This script contains my attempts at creating an efficient infinite prime generator.
+My best run generated a million primes in about 28 seconds.

 ***
 ![Codewars badge](https://www.codewars.com/users/willleskowitz/badges/large)